krishealty/WhoKnows/README.md

 WhoKnows has no caching so if you use aggressive plugins on redirecting URLs you may fetch the same files multiple times.

+## Plugins

+Please refer to the [Plugins Wiki](https://github.com/krishealty/WhoKnows/wiki/How-to-develop-WhatWeb-plugins) for full tutorial on plugin development.

+WhoKnows lets you identify content management systems (CMS), blogging platforms, stats/analytics packages, javascript libraries, servers and more.
+When you visit a website in your browser the transaction includes many unseen hints about how the webserver is set up and what software is delivering the webpage.
+Some of these hints are obvious, eg. "Powered by XYZ" and others are more subtle.
+WhoKnows recognises these hints and reports what it finds.

+WhoKnows has many plugins and needs community support to develop more.
+Plugins can identify systems with obvious identifying hints removed by also looking for subtle clues.
+For example, a WordPress site might remove the tag but the WordPress plugin also looks for "wp-content" which is less easy to disguise.
+Plugins are flexible and can return any datatype, for example plugins can return version numbers, email addresses, account ID's and more.

 ## Performance & Stability